What is Owners Equity?

 This term is popularly used in the case of a Sole proprietorship.
 In the case of company form of business, the term used is Stockholders Equity because the business is owned by stockholders holding the shares of the company.
 However, both have the same meaning; it is only the form of business.

-This components of owners equity are as follows –
+The components are as follows –

 - Contributed Capital: It is the amount paid by the common shareholders of the company i.e. Par Value of common stock.